xsscx/srd/code/registers/Readme.md

 ### Contribute to the iPhone 11 Register Fuzzing Project

-Caveat - This Code is targeted to Apple Security Research Device Holders and Your Mileage May Vary if you do not posess a SRD.

 Reference: M1 Apple Silicon SPRR Permission Checks https://github.com/xsscx/macos-research/tree/main/sprr

 On May 6, 2021 a Post by Sven Peter about Apple Silicon Hardware Secrets: SPRR and Guarded Exception Levels (GXF) at URL https://blog.svenpeter.dev/posts/m1_sprr_gxf/ appeared in my Timeline.
 I had just been reviewing https://github.com/AsahiLinux/m1n1/blob/main/tools/apple_regs.json.